 With the year-end travel lists appearing on our social media streams, images of Budapest and Bogata start dancing in our heads.
 Though, as the world becomes more accessible and our desires to travel increases, we often forget how much our own country has to offer for a fantastic adventure.

-It is true that travel is expensive, but it does not have to be if you WWOOF
+It’s true that travel is expensive, but not if you WWOOF it

 During my time as a blogger and tour director, I have come across my share of interesting programs and places, but none has ever proved as successful as the WWOOF program (World Wide Organization of Organic Farmers).
 This worldwide network of socially- and environmentally-conscience hosts offers volunteers the opportunity to work and expand their skill set for room and board and an overall good time.

 As I have done the WWOOF program twice in Japan, I knew it was the perfect choice to unwind after my first season touring throughout Europe.
 I renewed my membership ($50 for two years) and after a short search ended up with the most unlikely of offers from Jeff Hathaway, the owner of Scales Nature Park near Orillia (one hour north of my home in Toronto).
 He had wood to chop and I had a need to reconnect with the great outdoors.

 Scales Nature Park is one of those places that cannot be described properly unless you experience it.
 Primarily it is a reptile and amphibian education and conservation centre.
 From here Jeff and his staff go around Ontario delivering school programs and workshops for local colleges, running research projects to save Ontario’s turtle population, and hosting private functions and birthday parties.

 Scales’ last project was so successful that they were able to release over 300 newborn turtles into the wild.
 Teams were set up in Muskoka to monitor and mitigate negative impacts on species at risk in the ever-dwindling wetlands here in Ontario.